-Always use the brake lock and engage the transmission in FOR-WARD gear when the vehicle is not in operation.
+Always use the parking brake and engage the the transmission in FORWARD gear when the vehicle is not in operation.

-Make sure brake lock is fully disengaged before operating the vehicle.
+Make sure the parking brake is fully disengaged before operating the vehicle.
 Riding the vehicle with a continuous pressure on the brakes may cause damage to the brake system and a loss of braking capacity and/or fire.